pe-day-london-2025-05-22/workshop-sept-29/part_1/README.md

-# Part 1 - README
+# Part 1 - Connecting a Runner

 1. Go to <https://console.humanitec.dev> and register for an account and free org
 2. Setup the hctl CLI <https://developer.humanitec.com/platform-orchestrator/docs/integrations/cli/>